mariadb-operator/mariadb-operator/README.md

 kubectl apply -f examples/manifests/config
 ```

-To start with, let's provision a `MariaDB` instance:
+Next, you can proceed with the installation of a `MariaDB` instance:
 ```bash
 kubectl apply -f examples/manifests/mariadb_v1alpha1_mariadb.yaml
 ```